On configuration spaces of stable maps: Introduction

-\begin{remark} The reader may note that this definition only really makes sense when the bordism chains representing $a_i, a _{\xi}$ have positive integral weights.
-But of course the definition of the cycle $gw$ can be extended by linearity over $ \mathbb{Q}$. \end{remark} For a completely general symplectic manifold $(M, \omega)$ the cycle $gw$ is defined only up to homology equivalence relation and we would take the homology pushforward of the orbifold virtual fundamental class of $\overline{\mathcal {M}} _{n} (A, \{a_i\}, \xi)$.
-We shall call cycles $gw$ \emph { \textbf{Gromov-Witten}} cycles.
-More generally for $D \in H_2 (X)$, Pontryagin products of Gromov-Witten cycles with 0-dimensional cycles
+For a completely general symplectic manifold $(M, \omega)$ the homology class of the cycle $gw$ is defined via the homology pushforward of the orbifold virtual fundamental class of $\overline{\mathcal {M}} _{n} (A, \{a_i\}, \xi)$.
+We shall call cycles $gw$: \emph { \textbf{Gromov-Witten}} cycles.
+We will also call all 0-dimensional cycles into $\qmaps X$ Gromov-Witten cycles.

-will be called Gromov-Witten.
-One of the motivations we had for undertaking study of configuration space of smooth stable maps, is so we could make the following definition, we say more in the remark below. \begin{definition} We will say that a symplectic manifold $ (X, \omega)$ is \emph { \textbf{q-complete}} if homology of $\qmaps _{} X$ is multiplicatively generated over $ \mathbb{Q}$ by Gromov-Witten cycles. \end{definition} \begin{remark} This is the homological version of homotopy approximation of $\Omega ^{2} X$ by holomorphic mapping spaces from $ \mathbb{CP} ^{1}$, which was studied for example in \cite{SJC}, \cite{Guest1}, \cite{Guest2}, \cite{Kirwan}, \cite{Gravesen1}.
-Roughly speaking, given a symplectic manfiold $X,\omega$, the basic question is when does where $Hol ^+$ denotes the group completion of the topological monoid of based $j _{X}$-holomorphic maps of $ \mathbb{CP} ^{1}$ into $X$, under the gluing operation.
+One of the motivations we had for undertaking study of configuration space of smooth stable maps, is so we could make the following definition, we say more in the remark below. \begin{definition} We will say that a symplectic manifold $ (X, \omega)$ is \emph { \textbf{q-complete}} if homology of $\qmaps _{} X$ is multiplicatively generated over $ \mathbb{Q}$ by homology classes of Gromov-Witten cycles. \end{definition} \begin{remark} This is the homological version of homotopy approximation of $\Omega ^{2} X$ by holomorphic mapping spaces from $ \mathbb{CP} ^{1}$, which was studied for example in \cite{SJC}, \cite{Guest1}, \cite{Guest2}, \cite{Kirwan}, \cite{Gravesen1}.
+Given a symplectic manifold $X,\omega$, the basic question is when does where $Hol ^+$ denotes the group completion of the topological monoid of based $j _{X}$-holomorphic maps of $ \mathbb{CP} ^{1}$ into $X$, under the gluing operation.
 Remarkably, this is known to be the case for example, for complex projective spaces, generalized flag manifolds and toric manifolds.
 Unfortunately \eqref{eq.limit} only makes sense for a fixed complex structure $j_X$ i.e. it is a priori not a symplectic property.
 We wanted a purely symplectic notion, and $q$-complete symplectic manifolds is one possibility. \end{remark} \begin{question} Is $ \mathbb{CP} ^{n}, \omega_{st}$ q-complete? \end{question} This appears to be at the moment a difficult and interesting question.
+Some interesting and possibly related work is done by Miller \cite{miller}.